Skip to main content

 Our faculty is an extraordinary group of creative, talented, and caring scholars and teachers known for their collegiality and united by the conceit that French and Francophone culture is, to borrow an expression from the ethnologist Claude Levi-Strauss, “bonne à penser,” or “good to think.”
 We believe that French offers those who attend to it a privileged point of departure from which to reflect fruitfully on big questions, penetrating ideas, and relevant problems in an increasingly complex world.
 We hope that you might feel the same way.

 We are fortunate to have one of the largest faculties and one of the most robust graduate programs in the United States.
-Our undergraduate major is also among the country's strongest, consistently graduating between 30 and 40 majors a year, on average, over the last decade.
+Our undergraduate major is also among the country's strongest, consistently graduating 30-40 majors a year, on average, over the last decade.
 One of only a handful of independent departments of French in the U.S., we are proud to cultivate a humanistic learning community that is united by our love of the French language as a vehicle of creation and communication.

 Students appreciate getting to know us in small-scale seminars that are attentive to them as individuals and that foster critical thinking, speaking, and writing skills in French.
 Our undergraduate classes, limited to 15-20 students, encourage dialogue, conversation and a lively exchange of ideas.
 Our language classes cultivate a love of learning and create a vibrant and nurturing pedagogical experience for students at all levels.
 Seeing our students get excited about the material we teach in our classes is often the highlight of our day!